jamesbriant/jamesbriant.github.io/content/project/clouds/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---

-This project is developing a novel method to improve representation of cloud formation in climate models.
-Our method changes the simulated climate and reduces bias in hindcasts.

-Pre-trained Gaussian Processes learn the temperature and specific humidity fields from high a resolution weather forecast.
-During the climate model run-time, Gaussian Process predictions add perturbations to climate model fields.
+The under-representation of cloud formation is a long-standing bias associated with climate simulations.
+Parameterisation schemes are required to capture cloud processes within current climate models but have known biases.
+We overcome these biases by embedding a Multi-Output Gaussian Process (MOGP) trained on high resolution Unified Model simulations to represent the variability of temperature and specific humidity within a climate model.
+A trained MOGP model is coupled in-situ with a simplified Atmospheric General Circulation Model named SPEEDY.
+The temperature and specific humidity profiles of SPEEDY are perturbed at fixed intervals according to the variability predicted from the MOGP.
+Ten-year predictions are generated for both control and ML-hybrid models.
+The hybrid model reduces the global precipitation bias by 18\% and over the tropics by 22\%.
+To further understand the drivers of these improvements, physical quantities of interest are explored, such as the distribution of lifted index values and the alteration of the Hadley cell.
+The control and hybrid set-ups are also run in a plus 4K sea-surface temperature experiment to explore the effects of the approach on patterns relating to cloud cover and precipitation in a warmed climate setting.

 In collaboration with Dr. Dan Giles (UCL), Dr. Cyril Morcrette (UK Met Office) and Prof. Serge Guillas (UCL).
-An initial paper being readied for submission in early 2024 and more details will be available here after pre-print is available on Arxiv.